Jorge-Ortiz-Mata/Project-18-Turbo-messages/README.md

-# README
+# Turbo Messages.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Ruby on rails Application.
+You can send and receive instantly messages with another browser.

+## Software.

+* Ruby version: 3.0
-* Ruby version
+* Ruby on Rails: 7.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* HTML 5

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Node Js

-* ...
+* Yarn